 Local anesthesia involves an injection directly into or close to the area where a procedure is being performed.
 While it eliminates any sensation of pain in the targeted area, it does not affect your state of mind or level of anxiety.
 When a patient receives sedation, additional medications to ease anxiety and promote relaxation are employed in advance of local anesthesia.
 In this way, both the stress and discomfort associated with a procedure are eliminated.
 Sedation can be administered in a variety of forms based upon patient needs and the recommendations of the dentist or dental anesthesiologist.

 Choosing the most appropriate method of sedation for a procedure depends on a variety of factors such as a patient's medical history and their level of anxiety.
-Dental sedation can come in the form of nitrous oxide sedation, oral conscious sedation, and IV sedation.
+Dental sedation can come in the form of nitrous oxide sedation and oral conscious sedation.
 Certain patients receiving comprehensive treatment or undergoing a complex surgical procedure may require general anesthesia in a hospital setting.

 Nitrous oxide, or "laughing gas," is a mild sedative, which is inhaled through a small mask over the nose.
 A standard in dental sedation for decades, the effects of nitrous oxide are almost immediate and wear off quickly once your procedure is completed.